Policy, strategy and program design and review

 Team experience includes:

-Monash University – development and implementation of a commercialisation strategy for the University, aiming to achieve a step change in commercialisation outcomes
+Monash University – development of a strategy and and implementation plan for a step change in commercialisation outcomes for the University

-City of Melbourne – developed a strategy to increase employment and economic inclusion for Aboriginal people and businesses in the city, which is largest employment and business precinct in Victoria.
-Focussed on initiatives in the innovation, creative and visitor economies as well as place–based initiatives and governance issues.
+City of Melbourne – developed a strategy to increase employment and economic inclusion for Aboriginal people and businesses in the city